ONLYOFFICE/Docker-DocumentServer/README.md

 * **RAM**: 4 GB or more
 * **CPU**: dual-core 2 GHz or higher
-* **Swap file**: at least 2 GB
+* **Swap**: at least 2 GB
 * **HDD**: at least 2 GB of free space
-* **Distributive**: 64-bit Red Hat, CentOS or other compatible distributive with kernel version 3.8 or later, 64-bit Debian, Ubuntu or other compatible distributive with kernel version 3.8 or later
+* **Distribution**: 64-bit Red Hat, CentOS or other compatible distributive with kernel version 3.8 or later, 64-bit Debian, Ubuntu or other compatible distributive with kernel version 3.8 or later
 * **Docker**: version 1.9.0 or later

 ## Running Docker Image